 Seattle’s most popular gay dive bar is a tribute to the great West Village and Castro bars of the 1970s.
 One of the very few stand-alone bars on Capitol Hill, Pony occupies a 1930s-vintage gas station building that has been transformed into a beloved hangout.

 We have a large west-facing patio that’s open all year around thanks to a retractable roof and a gas fire pit.
 Check out the calendar for our weekly, monthly, and one-off parties.
-Depending on the night, you’ll find our featured DJs spinning favorites from the discerning homo’s favorite genres: punk rock, disco, new wave, and indie rock (…and metal and hair bands on Mondays!)
+Depending on the night, you’ll find our featured DJs spinning favorites from the discerning homo’s favorite genres: punk rock, disco, new wave, and indie rock.

 In early 2009, the decision was made to resurrect the original Pony, which stood at 506 E Pine St until the entire block was demolished at the end of 2007 (The Stranger perfectly distilled it’s raison-d’être as “Everybody’s favorite limited-time-only trashy gay disco.”)
 The desire to find an older building with real grit and character guided the search for a new location, and ultimately the building at 1221 E Madison St was chosen.
 As an added bonus, the building did not occupy the entire site, which allowed for the construction of a deck.
 As anyone who lives in Seattle knows, outdoor drinking spaces are few and far between.